Subsections of The XAPI Toolstack

 Future work

-• an API to query Xen where it has actually allocated the VM’s memory.
-Currently only an xl debug-keys interface exists which is not supported in production as it can result in killing the host via the watchdog, and is not a proper API, but a textual debug output with no stability guarantees.
+• Add an API to query Xen for the NUMA node memory placement (where it has actually allocated the VM’s memory).
+Currently, only the xl debug-keys interface exists which is not supported in production as it can result in killing the host via the watchdog, and is not a proper API, but a textual debug output with no stability guarantees.

-• more host policies (e.g. strict).
-Requires the XAPI pool scheduler to be NUMA aware and consider it as part of chosing hosts.
+• More host policies, e.g. strict.
+Requires the XAPI pool scheduler to be NUMA aware and consider it as part of choosing hosts.

 • VM level policy that can set a NUMA affinity index, mapped to a NUMA node modulo NUMA nodes available on the system (this is needed so that after migration we don’t end up trying to allocate vCPUs to a non-existent NUMA node)